IversonTI/Portfolio-v.2.0-/README.md

 # Portfolio-v.2.0-
-This is my own designed portfolio using my own skills as a Ui/Ux and frontend engineer.
+This is my own designed portfolio using my own skills as a Ui/Ux and Frontend Dev.

 Day one: 4/6/25;